SydneyBioX/GHIST_plus/README.md

 ## Installation

-Use a CUDA-enabled machine with a compatible PyTorch install.
+Use a CUDA-enabled Linux machine with a compatible PyTorch install.
+The code was tested on Ubuntu 24.04.1 LTS, Python 3.10.16, NVIDIA RTX A6000 GPUs, driver 550.120, and PyTorch 2.6.0 with CUDA 12.4.

 ```bash
 conda create --name model_env python=3.10